Director: Frank Henenlotter

 The movie’s formless antagonist is more than just a a mindless killer, however.
 In spite of the fact that he is little more than a savage blob with two claws and a vaguely human face, there seems to be something vastly more psychological at play.
 The creature loathes to be seen by anybody, and as a result hates to see his only human contact with anyone else, a fact that proves detrimental to poor Duane’s sex life and breezy new love interest Sharon (Susan Smith).
 So possessive is the critter in the basket that he is prone to fits of unabashed rage, and you sense that his telepathy has a little more reach than first anticipated, and considerably more malevolence.

 It is this peculiar grounding with reality that transforms the movie into something quite special.
 You see, unlike most horror movie monsters, the blob in the basket is not the product of another dimension.
 He is not a supernatural killer or otherworldly demon, and he most certainly wasn’t born evil.
 Instead he is a product of familial rejection, of mankind’s cold abhorrence for the catastrophically abnormal.
-He possesses all of the insecurities of a human being, all of the loneliness and desire, and when his pent-up carnal urges get the better of him, he goes in search of the female form like any sexually repressed blob.
+He possesses all of the insecurities of a human being, all of the loneliness and desire, and when his pent-up carnal urges get the better of him, he goes in search of the female form like any sexually repressed blob worth its salt.

 After being confronted by a bluntly vengeful Duane, the ironically named Dr. Cutter turns nasty, belittling the ‘freak’ she had once operated on and dismissing his threats as those of a harmless little weirdo.
 But wherever Duane goes, his mysterious little basket goes, and the unfortunate quack soon has her face shoved into a drawer full of the very scalpels she once so glibly wielded.